 If you’re a family who loves to have adventures without breaking the bank, a Merlin Annual Pass could be your golden ticket to a year packed with fun as there are so many family-friendly attractions included.
 Whether you’re after thrill rides, animal encounters or interactive indoor experiences, the passes give you access to a whole host of attractions across the UK – and it can quickly pay for itself if you plan wisely.
-If you want more info on prices and pass options, make sure you also check out my article: Are Merlin Annual Passes worth it and which pass is best?
+If you want more info on prices and pass options, make sure you also check out my article: Are Merlin Annual Passes Worth It & Which Pass is Best?

 Thrill-seek at the Merlin Theme Parks: